ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/4-git/README.md

 `pull` tells git to download changes from the remote repository and merge them into our local repository.
 Just like `push` we can specify which remote server and branch we want to pull from.

 For the rest of the tutorial we'll be demonstrating some of the web-based functionality provided by GitHub.
-At the bottom of this page are some useful resources for learning more about version control using git.
+For more information and guides, check out the links below.

 __Useful resources__: